davideastmond/blogposts/readme.md

 ## About

 This project is a RESTful API, which will fetch blog posts (from an underlying API) based on the queries it receieves.
-The blog posts will be returned in JSON format
+The blog posts will be returned in JSON format.

 - *Example:*
 `http://localhost:7575/api/posts?tags=tech&direction=desc`